Communication with the Development Community

-Express you question with enough details so that someone who is not you and does not have the benefit of seeing what you are doing and what your screen looks like can have an idea of what you are referring to. the 'I tried to build, but it did not work' statement is useless. you want to tell what you were trying to accomplish, give some specific informations about your environment (OS version, etc..), what you saw that make you think that 'did not work', any error, warning message, any feedback from the computer as to what happened ?
-Important see #4 about how to communicates these informations.
+Express your question with enough details so that someone who is not you and does not have the benefit of seeing what you are doing and what your screen looks like can have an idea of what you are referring to.
+The 'I tried to build, but it did not work' statement is useless.
+You need to tell what you were trying to accomplish, give some specific informations about your environment (OS version, etc..), what you saw that made you think that 'did not work', any error, warning message, any feedback from the computer as to what happened ?
+Importantly, see #4 about how to communicates these informations.

 #4 Do not flood the channel, use a pastebin

 Sometime to provide the necessary informations you need to show a substantial amount of data.
 Do NOT cut and paste all that in the channel, that is called 'flooding' and will get you kicked out faster than you can Ctrl-V a second time.
 For anything that does not fit in one line or two, use a pastebin service.
 Pastebins are public services (web sites) where you can paste your text and everybody can access them as a URL.
 Just paste your contents there and send the URL into the channel.
 Provide some context to it, to explain what this is about, unless that is a direct reply to a request for information by someone else in the channel, in which case you can just put the nickname of the person you are responding to and the link.